-Overview This exercise guides you through forecasting a company's Profit & Loss (P&L) statement using historical data and growth assumptions.
-You will use actual financial data from 2020–2022 to identify key drivers, calculate average growth rates, and project the P&L for 2023–2025.
-This method is particularly useful for businesses with stable and predictable historical trends, allowing you to create a logical and reliable income statement forecast.
+Overview This is a P&L modeling practice for a mid-sized D2C brand Acme Health & Wellness Inc. selling premium vitamins, protein powders, and functional beverages via e-commerce and select retail partners.
+Targeting health-conscious adults, Acme focuses on high-quality, science-backed products.
+Revenue has grown 6–7% annually, with gross margins stable at 55–56%—high due to its direct-to-consumer model.
+The company invests heavily in marketing and brand-building and maintains strong cash flow to support new products and selective retail expansion.
+This exercise guides you to forecast a P&L using three years of historical data, identify key drivers, calculate margins, and project the next three years, reinforcing a logical and consistent approach to financial modeling.
 Learning Goals Understand historical drivers: Identify key factors influencing revenue, costs, and expenses.
 Calculate growth assumptions: Compute average historical growth rates to use as assumptions for forecasting.
 Forecast financial performance: Apply these assumptions to project future revenue, COGS, operating expenses, and net income.
 Analyze key metrics: Practice calculating derived measures such as Gross Profit, EBITDA, EBIT, EBT, and Net Income.
 Key Concepts Revenue: Projecting sales based on historical trends and growth assumptions.
 Cost of Goods Sold (COGS): Estimating direct costs to produce goods or services.
 Operating Expenses: Forecasting overhead and administrative expenses as a percentage of revenue.
 Taxes: Applying a consistent tax rate to pre-tax earnings.
 Gross Profit: Revenue minus COGS, showing how efficiently the company produces its goods or services.
 EBITDA: Earnings before interest, taxes, depreciation, and amortization; a measure of operational profitability.
 Operating Income (EBIT): Earnings before interest and taxes, reflecting profitability after accounting for operating expenses and D&A. EBT: Earnings before taxes, showing profit after interest expenses but before taxes.
 Net Income: Final profit after all expenses and taxes, representing the company’s bottom line.
 Dividends: Forecast cash payouts to shareholders based on projected earnings and payout ratios.
 Balance Sheet Considerations: Track debt levels to calculate interest and support income statement assumptions.
 Historical Averages Method: Using average growth rates provides a simple yet reliable approach for forecasting stable businesses.

 Practice P&L Forecast with Historical Growth Rates with interactive Excel modeling exercises in our Financial Statement Modeling module.